rswamidasan/Data_Science_GCD/CodeBook.md

 The data file contains the following 56 fields in space-separated format.
 There are 3 Fixed variables, in columns 1 through 3, and 53 measured variables (columns 4 through 56).

+Each measured variable:
-Each measured variable is normalized to lie within [-1, 1] and is stored in the data file as a numeric with fifteen (15) decimal places.
-Since the data are normalized, they do not have units.
+- Is normalized to lie within [-1, 1],
+- Is stored in the data file as a numeric with fifteen (15) decimal places,
+- Does not have units since it is normalized.

 This data set contains measured variable values that have been summarized by Activity and Subject.
 Every measured variable below must be understood to be the mean of all measurements of that variable for a given combination of Activity and Subject.